The 3 Practical Uses of Price Congestion That Traders Miss

 Find trading opportunities in a congested market, and learn to protect yourself when the market is moving sideways.
 A practical guide to congestion.

-When you see sideways price action, what goes on in your mind?
+When you see sideways price action in a meandering market, what goes on in your mind?
 Is it danger, opportunity, or a blank?
-Don’t let it be a blank.
-Put every congestion pattern to good use with these 3 practical uses of price congestion.
+Let’s see if we can avoid the blank and put every congestion pattern to good use with these three practical uses of price congestion.

-Stop giving a useless label to sideways price action, let’s focus on using them to our advantage.
+Instead of giving useless labels to sideways price action, let’s focus on using them to our advantage.
 This change in perspective can improve your price action reading skills.
-These rectangles on your charts might just be the boost you need for achieving your trading goals.
+The rectangles on your charts might just be the boost you need for achieving your trading goals.

 #1: Congestion Zones As Support and Resistance

-These are great methods, but don’t overlook congestion areas.
+These are sound approaches, but let’s not overlook congestion areas.
 They project solid support and resistance zones that are highly reliable.

-The example below shows the ES 5-minute chart across three trading sessions.
+The chart below shows the ES 5-minute chart across three trading sessions.
 Blue areas mark the Congestion Zones, and dotted vertical lines separate the sessions.
 (Click on image to zoom.)

-- Towards the end of the trading session, price congested.
+- Towards the end of the first trading session, the market became congested.

-- The first half an hour of the next session found buyers around the area of that Congestion Zone.
-Note the long lower tails of the price bars.
+- During the first 30 minutes of the next session, the market found buyers around the Congestion Zone.
+Note the long lower tails of the candlesticks.
 They hinted at the supportive strength of the congestion from the last session.
 As it turned out, this zone became the starting point of a bullish session.

-- Indeed, in the next session, the early morning price fall was halted by this support zone.
+- Furthermore, in the final session shown in our chart, the early morning market fall was halted by this support zone once again.

 - Let’s rewind a little back to the Congestion Zone found in the middle of the second session.
-We projected a potential support and resistance zone with it as well.
+Naturally, we projected a potential support and resistance zone with it as well.